UKPLab/gpl/gpl/toolkit/README.md

 # GPL Toolkit
-The GPL toolkit contains source files that can both be imported as a module to serve the main entry method `gpl.train` or be runable itself as an independent util.

 ## reformat
 In some cases, a checkpoint cannot be directly loadable (via `--base_ckpt`) by SBERT (or in a correct way), e.g. "facebook/dpr-question_encoder-single-nq-base" and "princeton-nlp/sup-simcse-bert-base-uncased".